Effect of the degree of an initial mutant in Moran processes in structured populations: Results

+Here again the idea is that we consider local information and an effect of the initial degree in states $1,2,3$ and then we disregard the information about the initial degree.
+The time to extinction, starting from $i=3$ mutants is given by the following expression \cite{traulsen3,mehdi},

-We have presented results of computer simulations and our analytical approach in Fig.\ref{et1}.
-It appears that extinction time and initial mutant degree are inversely related and that as the initial mutant degree increases, extinction time decreases.
+We present results of stochastic simulations and our analytical approach in Fig. \ref{et1}.
+It appears that as the initial mutant's degree increases, extinction time decreases.
 Essentially, as the initial mutant degree increases, it becomes more likely to select one of its neighbors to replace it.
 As a result, mutants with higher degrees are more likely to be wiped out in a short period of time.
-In the BA graph, for two initial mutants with a large difference in degree, we have completely different extinction times due to the average degree of the network.
+In the BA graph, for two initial mutants with a large difference in degrees, we have completely different extinction times due to the average degree of the network.
 It is worth noting that for vertices with high degrees, the extinction time is almost the same for all values of r.
-In other words, if the process starts from a hub regardless of $r$, it will soon become extinct.
-In Fig.\ref{et2}, we can see the distribution of extinction times for both graphs.
-In the ER graph, extinction times are distributed around an average time, while in the BA graph, the distribution is more extended.
-ER graphs exhibit lower average extinction times than BA graphs.
+In other words, if the process starts from a hub, regardless of $r$, it will soon become extinct.
+In Fig. \ref{et2}, we can see the distribution of extinction times for both graphs.
+In the ER graph, extinction times are distributed around an average time, while in the BA one, the distribution is more extended.
+ER graphs exhibit lower average extinction times than BA ones.

-As demonstrated in Fig.\ref{ets}, the extinction time for various initial mutants with the equivalent degrees is presented. observe that for initial mutants with the equal number of connections, the one in the BA graph exhibits a longer extinction time.
+In Fig. \ref{ets}, the extinction time for various initial mutants with equal degrees is presented.
+Observe that for initial mutants with the same degree, the one in the BA graph exhibits a longer extinction time.